Business Loans For Bad Credit

 Finance providers may also look into the following factors:

 Winding-up Order - A business winding-up order is issued by a court and forces an insolvent company into compulsory liquidation.
 The court appoints Official Receivers to liquidate all the business assets in order to repay creditors.
-If you have a historic winding up order on file, don’t let it stop you from applying for funding.
+If you have a historic winding-up order on file, don’t let it stop you from applying for funding.

-These techniques and the fact that they look at a wider range of factors gives lending providers a better overall picture of your business.
+These techniques and the fact that they look at a wider range of factors give lending providers a better overall picture of your business.
 This means that they are much more likely to approve a business loan than simply by looking at your credit history and credit score.

 The minimum credit score lenders are willing to accept will depend on the lender’s criteria and the loan type you apply for.
 Alternative lenders can offer fewer credit requirements than traditional lenders, which makes lending far more accessible for businesses with adverse credit.